-A small extension to the existing tennis club rooms is recommended to ensure amenities meet accessible, modern standards that can be universally accessed.
-The proposed extension recommends the demolition of the existing amenities block attached to the tennis club rooms, and the construction of new, compliant facilities.
+A small extension to the existing tennis club rooms is recommended to ensure amenities meet accessible, modern standards.
+The proposed extension will include the demolition of the existing amenities block attached to the tennis club rooms, and the construction of new, compliant facilities.
 Additional access points via the proposed pathway network will provide better access and egress into the facility.

-Landscape Plan ID Recommendation Key themes 20 Consider extension to existing tennis club pavilion to ensure that amenities are meeting modern day and accessible standards.
+Landscape Plan ID Recommendation Key themes Cost 19 Consider an extension to existing tennis club pavilion to ensure that amenities are meeting modern day and accessible standards. \$160,000

-NETBALL CLUB ROOMS
+NETBALL CLUB ROOMS AND COURTS

 Whilst netball is well provisioned with new, modern courts and club rooms, there is a small deficiency in the size of the change facility.
-The current rooms are slightly undersized in accordance with Netball Victoria facility guidelines for local level venues.
-A small extension, utilising a similar, modular construction as the existing building, would see the facility present greater functionality and flexibility.
+The current rooms are slightly undersized in accordance with Netball Victoria's facility guidelines for local level venues.
+A small extension, utilising a similar, modular construction would see the facility present greater functionality and flexibility.
 This includes providing dedicated umpire change rooms and improved storage areas.
-Extension to the facility can be made to the east or west of the existing building and should consider the provision of an externally accessible toilet to support Oval 2 and the play space.
-In addition, the provision of a formalised spectator area for netball, by way of 3-tiered seating, would enhance amenity for supporters.
+An extension to the facility can be made to the east or west of the existing building and should consider the provision of an externally accessible toilet to support Oval 2 and the play space.
+In addition, the provision of a formalised warm up court and spectator area for netball, by way of 3-tiered seating, would enhance amenity for supporters and players.
+Some surface improvements to the netball courts would also address some concerns over wear and tear.

-Landscape Plan ID Recommendation Key themes 18 Consider extension to existing netball club pavilion to ensure it meets the recommended guidelines outlined by Netball Victoria for a local level facility.
-Extension to the end of the pavilion will likely require tree removal.
-19 Provide additional 3-tier seating to the western side of the exiting netball courts.
+Landscape Plan ID Recommendation Key themes Cost 17 Consider extension to existing netball club pavilion to ensure it meets the recommended guidelines outlined by Netball Victoria for a local level facility.
+Extension to the end of the pavilion will likely require tree removal. 分 \$320,000 18 Provide additional warm up half court, 3-tier spectator seating and surface improvements to existing netball courts. 外 \$350,000